mathLab/PINA/CHARTER.md

 ## 5. Trademarks

-Any names, trademarks, service marks, logos, mascots, or similar indicators of source or origin and the goodwill associated with them arising out of the Organization's activities or Organization projects' activities (the "Marks"), are controlled by the Organization.
-Steering Committee members may only use the Marks in accordance with the Organization's [trademark policy](https://github.com/mathLab/PINA/blob/master/TRADEMARKS.md).
-If a Steering Committee member is terminated or removed from the Steering Committee, any rights the Steering Committee member may have in the Marks revert to the Organization.
+Any names, trademarks, service marks, logos, mascots, or similar indicators of source or origin and the goodwill associated with them arising out of the PINA's activities or PINA projects' activities (the "Marks"), are controlled by the PINA Organization.
+PINA Marks may be only used in accordance with the [trademark policy](https://github.com/mathLab/PINA/blob/master/TRADEMARKS.md).

 ## 6. Antitrust Policy

-The Steering Committee is bound by the Organization's [antitrust policy](https://github.com/mathLab/PINA/blob/master/ANTITRUST.md).
+The Steering Committee is bound by the [antitrust policy](https://github.com/mathLab/PINA/blob/master/ANTITRUST.md).

 ## 7. No Confidentiality

-Information disclosed in connection with any of the Organization's activities, including but not limited to meetings, Contributions, and submissions, is not confidential, regardless of any markings or statements to the contrary.
+Information disclosed in connection with any of the PINA's activities, including but not limited to meetings, contributions, and submissions, is not confidential, regardless of any markings or statements to the contrary.

 ## 8. Project Criteria

-In order to be eligible to be a Organization project, a project must:
+In order to be eligible to be a PINA project, a project must:

 * Be approved by the Steering Committee.
 * Agree to follow the guidance and direction of the Steering Committee.